Roy Raymond: Personal life

 Raymond and his wife, Gaye, had two children together, a son and a daughter; they divorced in 1990.
 After his divorce, Raymond was reportedly in a relationship with Peggy Knight of Ross, California.

 Death

-On August 26, 1993, Raymond ended his life by jumping off the Golden Gate Bridge.
+On August 26, 1993, Raymond committed suicide by jumping off the Golden Gate Bridge.
 He was last seen walking toward the bridge, and hours afterward, his body was found by the Coast Guard near the Marin County shoreline.
 Investigators concluded that he had jumped off the bridge.
 Gaye Raymond stated that she believed he had suffered from depression following a series of business failures.